Iritscen/Small-scripts/Bash/README.md

 ### [Get Source Count](get_source_count.sh)
 <!--(none)-->
-Counts the source files in a project.
+Recursively searches for and counts the source files in the current directory.

 ### [Get Source Length](get_source_length.sh)
 <!--(none)-->
-Counts the lines of code in a project.
+Recursively searches for source files in the current directory and counts their lines of code.

 ### [Print Certificate Info](print_cert_info.sh)
 <!--The directory in which to recursively search for applications.-->